-Researchers began examining eco-innovation as early as the end of the 1970s.
-In the latter period, the 1990s, a more comprehensive definition of ecoinnovation was developed, encompassing "all of the gauges involving appropriate legislators, organizations, performers (companies, groups, religious organizations, and private households) that; create novel concepts, actions, goods, or procedures, utilize or present themselves, and that help achieve the minimization of worldwide environmental demands or environmentally friendly defined sustainability goals", .
+Researchers began examining eco-innovation as early as the end of the 1970s (Urbaniec, 2015).
+In the 1990s, a more comprehensive definition of eco-innovation was developed, encompassing "all of the gauges involving appropriate performers (companies, legislators, organizations, groups, religious organizations, and private households) that create novel concepts, actions, goods, or procedures, utilize or present themselves, and that help achieve the minimization of worldwide environmental demands or environmentally friendly defined sustainability goals" (Rennings, 2000; United Nations, 2022).
 Eco-innovation encompasses improvements in institutional and social frameworks in addition to advances in goods, procedures, and advertising approaches.
-Thus, eco-innovation need not always be a worldwide first or the outcome of a purposeful commercial endeavor or plan.
+Thus, eco-innovation need not always be a world first or the outcome of a purposeful commercial endeavour or plan.

-Accordingly, it could be claimed that every invention that outperforms important possibilities in terms of environmental advantages is an eco-innovation (e.g., sustainability technologies, organizational innovations, goods and services, innovations, and green framework technological advances),,,.
+Accordingly, it could be claimed that every invention that outperforms important possibilities in terms of environmental advantages is an eco-innovation (e.g., sustainability technologies, organizational innovations, goods and services, innovations, and green framework technological advances) (Arundel & Kemp, 2009; Ghisetti, 2018; OECD, 2012; Nordhaus, 2021).
 A comparable approach has been applied to the Eco-Innovation Scoreboard (Eco-IS).
 Designed to minimize negative environmental effects or achieve greater effectiveness and environmentally conscious utilization of resources, eco-innovation has been defined by the EIO as every type of invention that makes a tangible advancement regarding the ultimate objective of sustainable growth.
-This includes the planned and unplanned environmental effects of new ideas, in addition to green technology systems, procedures, and solutions.
-The eco-
+This includes the planned and unplanned environmental effects of new ideas in addition to green technology systems, procedures, and solutions.
+The eco-innovation achievements of the EU countries are summarized by the Eco-Innovation Scoreboard (Eco-IS).
+Utilizing sixteen variables categorized into five dimensions - eco-innovation inputs, eco-innovation activities, eco-innovation outputs, resource effectiveness results, and socioeconomic performance, - it seeks to quantify various elements of eco-innovation (Colombo et al., 2019; Bernard et al., 2020; Terzić, 2022b).
+The positive and negative aspects of eco-innovation across every EU nation can be determined according to the Eco-Innovation Scoreboard rating.
+The Eco-IS enhances other methods of gauging national innovation, including the International Innovation Index (Bernard et al., 2020; European Commission, 2022), by advocating for a comprehensive understanding of economic, ecological, and social achievements.